deleidos/de-pipeline-tool/README.md

 * An application server instance with Java 8 installed.
 * A web app instance.

+The hadoop project contains a Docker-based DevOps process for deploying an Apex-enabled hadoop cluster.
+See the readme file for instructions (hadoop/README.md).

 ### Security and Firewall Access

 * The application server instance must be open to the web app instance on port 8080.